vivekhattarge/projects/README.md

-- It is Intellij IDEA project.
+- It is Intellij IDEA project .
 - I have used gradle for packaging.